 Application deadlines vary by program, please review the application deadline chart for specific programs.
 Other important dates and deadlines can be found by using the One Stop calendars.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.

 - All graduate certificate applicants—even those already enrolled in a UWM graduate program—must apply to the Graduate School through the Panthera Admission Application.

 - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence.

 Students interested in this certificate should contact one of the three sponsoring programs before enrolling in any certificate courses.
-Admission to the certificate requires evidence of a basic knowledge of disability and computer applications, and an undergraduate GPA of at least 2.75 or a graduate GPA of at least 3.0.
+Admission to the certificate requires evidence of a basic knowledge of disability and computer applications, evidence of an Undergraduate or Graduate course in anatomy and physiology equivalent to BIO SCI 201 with a grade of C or better (may be taken during first fall or spring semester enrolled depending when it is offered but will require special permission), an undergraduate GPA of at least 2.75 or a graduate GPA of at least 3.0.